 Annual meeting will be held at the Cal Farely's Civic Center in Amarillo.
 Registration & Reception starts around 6 p.m.
 General meeting is at 6:45.
 Banquet and presentations at 7 p.m.
 Live Music by Young Country.
 Tickets ($15/adult, $8/child)

 Rembering Those we've lost, Recognized Distinguished Alumnni (Jimmie Boatwright) and Distinguished Staff (John & D'Esta Sharp) and special awards at the Reunion Banquet.

-You can bid on auction itmes on line by clicking here.
+You can bid on auction itmes by email.
 Silent auction and raffle starts at 6 p.m., Saturday at the Annual Meeting.
 100% of proceeds goes to Crisis Support for alumni families.

 VOLUNTEER & SIGN UP

 Fill in and email, mail, however you want, get it back to the Alumni Office to sign up for events in which you want to participate and to volunteer to help where needed.

 We will use this column to keep you informed about news, as we get it in Bob's office (firstname.lastname@example.org), on what's going on with the alumni of Boys Ranch and Girlstown as well as happenings at Cal Farley's If you have news to share, send it in: